Beijing BJ40

 The Beijing BJ40 is a Chinese off-road vehicle produced by BAIC Motor.
 Originally branded directly as a BAIC product, the vehicle series was rebadged under the Beijing brand after the brand was introduced in 2019.
-Its exterior styling resembles that of the Jeep Wrangler.
+The exterior styling of the first generation of the vehicle resembles that of the Jeep Wrangler.

 First generation (2014-present)

 The first generation BJ40 is divided into four trim levels, the BJ40 S (Super), BJ40 P (Professional), BJ40 C (City) and BJ40 SE (Special Edition).
 They were designated for different target consumer groups.

 BAIC BJ40

 The BAIC B40/BJ40 originally debuted as a concept during the 2010 Beijing Auto Show, and it was controversial as it resembled the iconic Jeep Wrangler.

 The BJ40 production car debuted at the 2013 Guangzhou Auto Show.
 The BJ naming system stands for Beijing-Jeep, because in the 1980s Beijing Automotive Engineering Company (predecessor of today's BAIC) signed an agreement with the American brand Jeep, forming the company Beijing Jeep Corporation (which would soon acquire other companies and to become BAIC).
 Through this agreement, the BAIC BJ40 (Beijing-Jeep) would go on sale based on the Jeep Wrangler.

 The BJ40 comes with a 2.4 liter four-cylinder petrol engine producing 143 hp and 217 Nm of torque mated to a 5-speed manual gearbox with a minimum ground clearance of 210 mm, an approach angle of 37°, departure angle of 33°, and a 24° vertical angle.